coredns/coredns/plugin/route53/README.md

     many records are in each.
 Adjusting the update frequency may help reduce the potential of API rate-limiting imposed by AWS.

+*   `max_retries` can be used to retry recoverable errors on the AWS API.
+By default errors are not retried and thus, in case of throttling on the AWS API, the plugin doesn't update the zone.
+    The default value is 0, meaning that the pluging doesn't retry.

 *   **DURATION** A duration string.
 Defaults to `1m`.
 If units are unspecified, seconds are assumed.

 ## Examples